-When one see Congress pass a statute that includes vague words such as fair, reasonable, and equitable, it is a sure sign Congress has ceded its authority to the bureaucracy; this violates Article section 1 of the Constitution, which clearly states “All legislative Powers herein granted shall be vested in a Congress of the United States.”
+When one sees Congress pass a statute that includes vague words such as fair, reasonable, and equitable, it is a sure sign Congress has ceded its authority to the bureaucracy; this violates Article 1 Section 1 of the Constitution, which clearly states “All legislative Powers herein granted shall be vested in a Congress of the United States.”

 The cost of regulatory compliance in the U.S. is nearly $2 trillion annually, more than the economy of Italy; this is a massive stealth tax on creators, enablers, and servers of value in the private sector.